statsmodels/statsmodels-website/index.rst

 Announcements
 =============

+* **Google Summer of Code 2014**: Statsmodels has again had two students accepted to on statsmodel as part of the `Google Summer of Code 2014 <https://www.google-melange.com/gsoc/homepage/google/gsoc2014>`_ program.
+Chad Fulton will be working on adding state space modeling capabalities.
+This will include a general, performant multivariate Kalman Filter.
+You can follow his progress on his `blog <http://pages.uoregon.edu/cfulton/categories/gsoc.html>`_.
+Frank Cheng is working to improve missing data handling.
+In particular he will implement imputation via chained equations (ICE) and multiple imputation via chained equations (MICE).
+You can follow his progress on his `blog <http://gsocfrankcheng.blogspot.ca/>`_.

 * **Statsmodels 0.5.0 Release**: A new major release was made on August 14, 2013.
 All users are encouraged to upgrade to this version.

 * **Google Summer of Code 2013**: We have had two students accepted to work on statsmodels as part of the `Google Summer of Code <https://developers.google.com/open-source/soc/>`_ `2013 <https://www.google-melange.com/gsoc/homepage/google/gsoc2013>`_.
 The first project will focus on improving the discrete choice models, adding, for example, Conditional Logit, Nested Logit, and Mixed Logit models.
 The second project will focus on time series analysis, including regime-switching models such as SETAR, STAR, and Markov Switching models.